bdring/Grbl_Esp32/Grbl_Esp32/src/user_io.md

 ### Synchronized

-Initially all commands will be synchronized.
-In Grbl_ESP32 means all buffered motion must complete before the command is executed.
-See `protocol_buffer_synchronize()`
+Synchronized means all steps in the buffers must complete before the I/O is changed.
+Immediate does not wait.
+With streaming gcode, you should use the synchronized commands.
+There is no timing guarantee with immediate versions of the commands.

 ## Special Behaviors